nginx/unit-docs/source/configuration.rst

 The :samp:`tickets` option works as follows:

-- Boolean values enable or disable session tickets; when enabled, a random session ticket key is used:
+- Boolean values enable or disable session tickets; with :samp:`true`, a random session ticket key is used:

   .. code-block:: json